Installation Using Manual Method

 Option A: Use MAC address as unique device id

-By default, edge will use the MAC address of the device as the unique device id, so please make sure to create a corresponding device in the portal first.
-You can then start edge like this:
+By default, Coda will use the MAC address of the device as the unique device id, so please make sure to create a corresponding device in the portal first.
+You can then start Coda like this:

 ./edge